ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 be sent on responses that use the Capsule Protocol.
 A receiver that observes a violation of these requirements MUST treat the HTTP message as malformed.

-Receivers of capsules can read them from the data stream in a streaming fashion.
-In some implementations, streaming can help to more rapidly free up consumed flow control capacity in the underlying layers.
+When processing capsules, a receiver might tempted to accumulate the full length of the capsule value in the data stream before handling it.
+This approach can consume flow control in underlying layers, which might lead to deadlocks if the capsule data exhausts the flow control window.

 ## Error Handling